 At trial a litigant may preserve the qualified immunity issue by making a Rule 50(a) motion for judgment as a matter of law.
 Whether the right was clearly established is an issue for a judgment as a matter of law under Rule 50(a) and (b) and should be preserved in a Rule 50(a) motion at the close of evidence and then revisited, if appropriate, after the verdict in a Rule 50(b) motion.
 Tortu v.
-Las Vegas Metro.
+L. V. Metro.
 Police Dep’t, 556 F.3d 1075, 1083 (9th Cir.
 2009) (“When a qualified immunity claim cannot be resolved before trial due to a factual conflict, it is a litigant’s responsibility to preserve the legal issue for determination after the jury resolves the factual conflict.
 A Rule 50(a) motion meets this requirement.”); Lam, 869 F.3d at 1089 (stating that the qualified immunity defense at trial is waived by “failure to preserve the defense by filing rule 50 motions”); see also A.D. v.
 Cal.
-High.
-Patrol, 712 F.3d 446, 452 n.2 (9th Cir.
+Highway Patrol, 712 F.3d 446, 452 n.2 (9th Cir.
 2013) (noting that the defendant preserved his position on qualified immunity—renewed in Rule 50(b) motion after trial—by bringing Rule 50(a) motion for judgment as a matter of law before the case was submitted to jury). “[P]ost-verdict, a court must apply the qualified immunity framework to the facts that the jury found (including the defendant’s subjective intent).”
 A.D., 712 F.3d at 459.

 Please also refer to the Ninth Circuit Section 1983 Outline for further discussion of qualified immunity cases maintained therein.